|

 names and addresses of possible witnesses.

 Insurance NotificationIt is important that all incidents that may give rise to a claim are reported to the insurers as soon as possible after the event.
-For legal reasons incidents must be reported within 21 days.
+For legal reasons incidents must be reported within the specified time limit.
 The insurers should be notified immediately of any incident that involves: •

 a fatal accident